Tatiana Groshkova

+Personal life

+Groshkova was born December 16, 1973 in Moschow.
+Her father was an assembler, and her mother worked as a cook for a nursery school.

+Career

+Groshkova began gymnastics at age 5 under coach Elena Loginova.
 Beginning at age 6, Groshkova trained under Olympic-gymnast-turned-coach Elvira Saadi at the Moscow Dynamo Club, which is the gym where 2000 Sydney Olympics floor and vault champion Elena Zamolodchikova later trained.

 In 1986, Groshkova placed third all-around and earned a share of the U.S.S.R team gold medal at the Junior GDR-USSR Dual Meet.

 At the 1989 U.S.S.R. championships, Groshkova placed 3rd in the all-around, and at the 1989 Tokyo Cup she won floor exercise.
 She placed second on floor and 10th all-around at the 1990 European Championships.
 Also in 1990, Groshkova won the all-around at the Trophee Massilia and the Avignon International.

 The major skills in her repertoire included a double twisting double back somersault and double layout on floor; a Comaneci and full-in dismount on uneven bars; and a combination back handspring to full-twisting laid-out backflip, along with a full-in dismount on balance beam.